diekhans/intronProspector/docs/intronProspectorMerge.md

 > Write the intron BED 6 with the bounds of the introns.
 The score is the number of alignments spanning the junction.
 This is for software not wanting to create a browser track.

+`-f spec, --sj-filter=spec`

+> Filter based on splice junctions motif.
+A spec of `canon` keeps only canonical splice junctions (AT/AG, GC/AG, and AT/AC).
+A spec of `all` passes all through.
+The `intronProspector` runs must have used a genome for this option to have an effect.

 # BUGS

 See GitHub Issues: <https://github.com/diekhans/intronProspector/issues>